henriquechang/python-concepts-demo/README.md

 # python-concepts-demo
-Several code examples to demonstrate some Python 3 concepts presented in the Fluent Python Book
+Several code examples to demonstrate Python 3 concepts presented in the Fluent Python Book